datenstrom/yellow/CONTRIBUTING.md

 Contributing guidelines
 =======================

-We make things for people.
-Your contribution is very welcome.
+We are here to make things for people and find like-minded people.

 ## How to report a problem